alexander-nitsche/TYPO3.CMS/typo3/sysext/impexp/Documentation/Introduction/Index.rst

    if "Is configuration done?" then
-      -->[yes] "Click 'Next'" as clickNextOnPageTree
+      -->[yes] "Click 'Next'" as clickNextOnPageTree else
+      -->[no] "Configure database export" endif

-      --> "Tab 'Files'"
+   clickNextOnPageTree --> "Tab 'Files'"
    --> "Configure files export"
    --> "Apply" as applyFiles

    if "Is configuration done?" then
-         -->[yes] "Click 'Next'" as clickNextOnFiles
+      -->[yes] "Click 'Next'" as clickNextOnFiles else
+      -->[no] "Configure files export" endif

-         --> "Tab 'Meta Data'"
+   clickNextOnFiles --> "Tab 'Meta Data'"

    if "Is preset loaded?" then
       -->[yes] "Update meta data"
-            --> "Click 'Next'" as clickNextOnMetaData
+      --> "Click 'Next'" as clickNextOnMetaData else
+      -->[no] "Insert meta data"
+      --> clickNextOnMetaData
+   endif

-            --> "Tab 'Export'"
+   clickNextOnMetaData --> "Tab 'Export'"

    if "Save configuration as preset?" then
       -->[yes] if "Is preset loaded?" then
          -->[yes] "Update preset title"
          --> "Click 'Save preset'" as savePreset
          --> "Configure export file" as configureExport

-                  configureExport --> "Save export to server"
-                  --> (*)

-                  configureExport --> "Download export"
-                  --> (*)
       else
          -->[no] "Insert preset title"
          --> savePreset
       endif
    else
       -->[no] configureExport
    endif

-         else
-            -->[no] "Insert meta data"
+   configureExport --> "Save export to server"
+   --> (*)

+   configureExport --> "Download export"
-            --> clickNextOnMetaData
+   --> (*)
-         endif
-      else
-         -->[no] "Configure files export"
-      endif
-   else
-      -->[no] "Configure database export" endif